Automate Guided Actions in Adobe® Acrobat®

 Running As Scheduled Task

-You can execute AutoBatch-generated batch files at daily, weekly or monthly intervals using Windows Task Scheduler application that comes with Microsoft Windows operating system.
-You can access Task Scheduler application via "Start > All Programs > Accessories > System Tools > Task Scheduler" menu.
+You can execute AutoBatch-generated BAT files using Windows Task Scheduler.
+Task Scheduler application comes with Microsoft Windows operating system.
+It allows executing programs and BAt files at at daily, weekly or monthly intervals.
 If you want to run a batch file without logging into your Windows account, make sure that the following options are set while generating a batch file using AutoBatch plug-in:

 This will ensure the correct execution of the batch file via Task Scheduler.